EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

    pip install torch==2.6.0 torchvision==0.21.0 torchaudio==2.6.0 --index-url https://download.pytorch.org/whl/cu124 --force-reinstall

-Note: It is also possible to setup  CUDA via the OSGeo4W Shell on Windows.
-First, install the CUDA Toolkit: https://developer.nvidia.com/cuda-downloads , then run Step 2 in the OSGeo4W Shell.
-For more details on how to set up GPU via OsGeo4W Shell see GEO-SAM installation here: https://geo-sam.readthedocs.io/en/latest/installation.html .

 Timeless Recovery Environment with Explicit Python Package Versions of Original Release (CPU/GPU)
 =================================================================================================